Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: Introduction

-For EH two-hop communications, offline approaches have been the major direction of state of the art research\cite{Gunduz2011, Orhan2015,Ortiz2015, LuoYaming2013, Varan2013}.
+For EH two-hop communications, offline approaches have been the major direction of state of the art research \cite{Gunduz2011, Orhan2015,Ortiz2015, LuoYaming2013, Varan2013}.
 In \cite{Gunduz2011}, the throughput maximization problem within a deadline is studied and two cases are distinguished, namely a full-duplex and a half-duplex relay.
 For the case of a full-duplex relay, an optimal transmission scheme is provided.
 However, in the half-duplex case, a simplified scenario is assumed where a single energy arrival is considered at the transmitter.
 In \cite{Orhan2015}, the authors formulate a convex optimization problem to find offline transmission policies for multiple parallel relays in a decode-and-forward EH two-hop communication scenario.
 Half-duplex amplify-and-forward EH two-hop communications are considered in our previous work \cite{Ortiz2015}.
 In this case, we used D.C. programming to find the optimal power allocation.
 In \cite{LuoYaming2013}, the throughput maximization problem is investigated when the transmitter harvests energy multiple times and the amplify-and-forward relay has only one energy arrival.
 In \cite{Varan2013}, the impact of a finite data buffer at the relay is investigated.
 Similar to the previous case, it is assumed that the transmitter harvests energy several times while the relay harvests energy only once.
-As mentioned before, the advantage of the offline approaches is that they provide an upper bound of the performance.
-However, the assumption of complete non-causal knowledge is hard to fulfil in real implementations.
-In \cite{Minasian2014} and \cite{Amirnavaei2015}, online approaches are considered.
-In \cite{Minasian2014}, a half-duplex amplify-and-forward EH two-hop communication scenario is studied.
-The authors assume statistical knowledge about the energy harvesting process and find the transmission policy using discrete dynamic programming.
-A similar scenario is considered in \cite{Amirnavaei2015}, where the power allocation policy is found using Lyapunov optimization techniques.
-Despite the fact that the online approaches do not require non-causal knowledge as the offline approaches do, their application is restricted to the case of stationary processes or when the statistics of the random processes are known.
-The learning approaches have the advantage that they do not require a specific model or statistical knowledge of the EH processes, the data arrival processes or the channel fading processes.
-A learning approach for an EH two-hop communication scenario is considered in our previous work \cite{Ortiz20162hop}.
-In this case, it is assumed that the transmitter and the relay are not able to exchange their causal knowledge.
-Consequently, the two-hop communication scenario is separated into two point-to-point scenarios and the transmitter and the relay solve independent reinforcement learning problems to find the transmission policies that aim at maximizing the throughput.
-In the following in this paper, we study the case when the transmitter and the relay exchange their causal knowledge during a signaling phase and exploit this knowledge to improve the achievable throughput.